steview-d/drinks-db/README.md

 If all of these conditions cannot be satsfied, then nothing will be shown.

 **Browse Options**
-On the home page, there is a button called browse options.
+On the home page, there is a ``browse`` button.
 Clicking this opens a box containing 3 tabs; category, glass type, and difficulty.
-This allows the user to browse the different categories, glasses, and difficulties and choose to view drinks only of a specific type.
+This allows the user to browse the different categories, glasses, and difficulties and choose to view drinks only from one of these sections.

 The categories have been divided into cards, each containing some text describing that particular category.
-The text has been taken from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and where there is too much text to display, the text has been truncated.
+Where there is too much text to display, the text has been truncated.
 The full text is shown on the individual category screen.

 In the case of glass types, an image of each glass is provided to better help the user choose, especially as it is expected that not all users will be immediately familiar with what each glass looks like.